-Western Civilization I
+⊗ HIS 121 Western Civilization I

-F, SU Day
+F, SU Day 3 0 3

 This course introduces western civilization from pre-history to the early modern era.
 Topics include ancient Greece, Rome, and Christian institutions of the Middle Ages and the emergence of national monarchies in western Europe.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early western civilization.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sci-
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+This course may satisfy a general education requirement for Catawba College.
+Prerequisites: RED 090 or appropriate placement test score or ENG 111 (Local) Corequisites: None

-Western Civilization II
+⊗ HIS 122 Western Civilization II

 This course introduces western civilization from the early modern era to the present.
 Topics include the religious wars, the Industrial Revolution, World Wars I and II, and the Cold War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern western civilization.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+This course may satisfy a general education requirement for Catawba College.

-Prerequisites: RED 090 appropriate placement test score (Local)
+Prerequisites: RED 090 appropriate placement test score or ENG 111 (Local)

-American History I
+Namerican History I

 This course is a survey of American history from pre-history through the Civil War era.
 Topics include the migrations to the Americas, the colonial and revolutionary periods, the development of the Republic, and the Civil War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early American history.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sci-
+Certain sections of this course may be Writing Intensive.
+Please consult individual semester schedules for Writing Intensive sections.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
+This course may satisfy a general education requirement for Catawba College.